-The Queen's Solar Education Center (QSEC)
+The Queen's Solar Education Centre (QSEC)

-The QSDT civil team is currently working on a variety of projects surrounding the water systems and exterior structure of the house.
+The QSDT civil team is currently working on a number of projects surrounding the water systems and exterior structure of the house.
 These projects are long-term and ongoing; new projects are introduced periodically, and we are always seeking to find creative ways to improve the existing systems.

 Integrated Water Systems

 The foremost project in progress on the house is the integrated water system which, when complete, will be able to supply all the fixtures in the house with drinking quality water that is supplied entirely from rainfall and recycling systems.
 Because of the scale of this project, it has been broken down into six phases, each of which can be completed independently of one another.
 Currently, Phase 1, the system for collecting the rainwater, is complete, and Phase 2 is in progress, the goal of which is to clean and store potable water inside the attic of the house.

 The water collection system uses a piping system that diverts enough rainwater from the roof of the home annually to fill 40 hot tubs!
 Water is directed through a two-stage filtration system, including a rain head and a first-flush diverter, before being stored in a 230-gallon tank under the home.

 To provide clean drinking water to the home, the next phase of the project will pipe this stored rainwater through a Rainfresh™ water filtration system, and then to a storage tank.

 Many exciting upcoming projects stem from this system, including: